progscrape/progscrape/README.md

 ## Historical

 The app was previously designed to run on Google's AppEngine, at a low-enough load to stay in the free tier.
 There was a fair bit of caching and we avoid interactivity where possible to make this possible.
-The last Python versioncurrently runs on Python 2.7, only because Python 3.x was a big undertaking on AppEngine.
+The [last Python version](https://github.com/mmastrac/progscrape/tree/python2) currently runs on Python 2.7, only because Python 3.x was a big undertaking on AppEngine.

 ## Android